Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Many coaching schools recommend you start practicing pro bono as part of your training.
 (Pro Bono is a latin phrase that is commonly used to describe professional work that is done for free or as a volunteer.)

-But if you are coming into coaching without any related training or useful industry experience then offering to coach people for at a reduced rate, or some other exchange, may be a good way to help you gain experience and confidence.
+But if you are coming into coaching without any related training or useful industry or other experience to compliment your niche then offering to coach people for a reduced rate, or some other exchange, may make sense to help you gain experience and confidence.

 Life coaching fees are not set in stone - you can always adjust up or down at any time.